DevoLearn/devolearn/.github/contributing.md

 </pre>

 ### Making a code contribution
-For this, keep an eye out on the [issues](https://github.com/DevoLearn/devolearn/issues) page, and if you're a beginner, feel free to contact us on [slack]() (link to be added)
+For this, keep an eye out on the [issues](https://github.com/DevoLearn/devolearn/issues) page, and if you're a beginner, feel free to contact us on [slack](https://openworm.slack.com/archives/CMVFU7Q4W)

 ## Suggesting a model

 We're always open to new ideas and suggestions that might help us build new and better models for research.
-If you have an idea, you're always welcome to talk to us on [slack]() (link to be added).
+If you have an idea, you're always welcome to talk to us on [slack](https://openworm.slack.com/archives/CMVFU7Q4W).
 Here are the three four points that we'd like to know the most if it's a model that doesn't exist on devolearn already:
 * Purpose of the model (classification, estimation, Image segmentation, time series prediction, etc)
 * Possible data sources
 * Input and output formats (e.g input = image of an embryo, output = list of populations of various cells within the embryo)